hudl/entity-matching-agent/README.md

-# Entity Matching AI Agent
+# Autonomous Entity Resolution AI Agent

-An intelligent agentic AI system for automated entity matching and resolution.
-This agent leverages multiple data sources and Hudl's AWS Bedrock provisioned models to identify and match entities across different datasets.
+An intelligent, multi-agent AI system for automated entity resolution.
+This system leverages a chain of specialized agents and Hudl's AWS Bedrock-provisioned models to dynamically identify, match, and resolve different entity types like teams and fixtures from various data sources.

 ## Overview

-The Entity Matching AI Agent performs intelligent entity resolution by:
+The Autonomous Entity Resolution AI Agent performs intelligent entity resolution through a modular, chain-of-agents approach:

+- **Dynamic Agent Orchestration**: A main orchestrator (`src/main.py`) configures and chains agents based on user-defined tasks.
+- **Specialized Agents**:
-- **Data Retrieval**: Fetches source entity data using provided tools
+  - **Data Gathering Agent**: Fetches entity IDs from specified data sources (PostgreSQL or CSV).
-- **Context Enhancement**: Adds contextual information through Google Search integration
-- **Candidate Discovery**: Identifies potential matching candidates from target datasets
-- **Intelligent Matching**: Compares source entities with candidates using Hudl's AWS Bedrock provisioned models
-- **Result Ranking**: Provides ranked suggestions for the most suitable target candidates
+  - **Entity Resolution Agent**: Performs the core matching logic using a dynamically selected set of tools and audit rules based on the entity type (e.g., 'team', 'fixture').
+- **Flexible Data Sourcing**: Ingests data from PostgreSQL databases or local CSV files.
+- **Advanced Matching Logic**: Utilizes sophisticated, weighted audit rules tailored to each entity type.
+For instance, fixture matching is based on a detailed audit of the associated teams.
+- **Extensible Framework**: Easily add new entity types, data sources, or audit rules by extending the configuration in `src/main.py` and `src/sys_prompts.py`.

 ## Prerequisites